atr11/EvolveU-PROJECT1/README.md

 ===

 CREDITS

+Tony Enerson, for his skyrim CYOA demo, which provided the basis for the scene/location logic in this game.

 Many descriptions of the cities and places mentioned in this game were merely copied directly from the following
 sources: